CrazyTim/vb-net-async-examples/README.md

-### Just some example code showing:
+# VB.NET Async Example Code

-- how to call slow methods by wrapping in `Task.Run()`.
+- Very easily throw a timeout exception if a task takes too long.
-- how to very easily throw a timeout exception if a task takes too long.
+- Show an async dialog (winforms).
-- proper naming conventions.
+- Call slow methods by wrapping in `Task.Run()`.